 Recent surveys and studies suggest that many young adults lack basic money management skills.
 Too often, students enter college at a loss for managing their personal finances.
-College may be the first opportunity you have to experience some independence, and may be the first time you are faced with making financial decisions on your own.
+College may be the first opportunity you have to experience some independence, and may be the first time you are faced with budgeting and making financial decisions on your own.

 Income – Expenses = Positive or Negative Outcome

 As you can probably guess, you want to end up with a positive outcome.
 To accomplish this, you need to spend less than you earn.
 It may sound easy, but it can be difficult.
 In order to calculate this number, you’ll want to sit down with a list of your monthly expenses.
 Worksheets like this one can help ensure that you’re accounting for everything – even that daily latte.

 Here are some steps to get you on track to creating a budget and taking control of your financial future.

 This is usually pretty straight forward.
 It’s typically money you earn from a job, but if you’re a student it can also be money you’re receiving from financial aid sources (grants, scholarships, or loans), money from your parents or other family members.
 To ensure your funds last the entire semester, you may need to average out your financial aid to a monthly amount.

 Identify your expenses by using a daily spending diary.

 Fixed monthly expenses like rent, car payments, insurance, and any other expenses you pay every month are easy to identify.
 The daily spending diary can help you track your variable expenses like food, entertainment, and clothing.
 After tracking of all of your expenses for a month, you may be surprised at where your money is going.